-With ShareGate Apricot, we want to help you implement new Microsoft concepts—like Teams, Groups, and modern SharePoint team sites—while maintaining a healthy Microsoft 365 environment.
+With ShareGate, we want to help you implement new Microsoft concepts—like Teams, Groups, and modern SharePoint team sites—while maintaining a healthy Microsoft 365 environment.
 And group owners play a key role in the success of that mission.

 The release of Orphaned Groups ensures that each group in your tenant has someone with the right set of permissions to moderate it.
 That way, group owners can work with you to keep your Microsoft 365 environment healthy, compliant, and secure—collaboratively.

 View a list of ownerless groups within Microsoft 365